AdRoll/baker/content/en/docs/How Tos/sharding.md

 ---
-title: "Enable sharding in a topology"
+title: "Sharding setup"
 date: 2020-10-29
 weight: 780
 ---

-## How to enable sharding in a topology?
+## How to configure a topology with output sharding?

 Sharding is enabled in the `[output]` section of the topology TOML configuration file, by indicating the name of the field used to partition